polyfy/polylith/readme.md

      development   dev     x--       --      --

     This table lists all environments.
-The 'environment' column shows the name of the environments, which are the directory names under the 'environments' directory, except for 'development' that stores its code under the 'development' directory.
+The 'environment' column shows the name of the environments, which are the directory names under the 'environments', directory except for 'development' that stores its code under the 'development' directory.

     The 'deps.edn' config files are stored under each environment, except for